conanite/not_blank/README.md

 [false, true].nb # => [true]
 { a: nil, b: "", c: false, d: [[nil],[false], [""]] }.nb # => nil
 ```

+## Dependency

+This gem assumes you have a meaningful #blank? method defined for all objects of interest.
+ActionSupport

 ## Development